ChicoParticulas/bbear_bbear/index.md

 ---
 layout: default
 ---
-# What is Depression?

-## Use language markers to analyze the relationship between depression and seasons or international events

 A growing body of evidence shows that people with depression use language differently.
 Many studies have unveiled a class of words that can help accurately predict whether someone is suffering from depression.
 The most robust language marker of depression is the frequency of using first-person singular pronouns, such as I and my.
 Moreover, specific negative descriptors are linked to the tendency of depression.